reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

   <figcaption>Left: Real paint program output at Jump=0.
 Right: World model output as Jump moves from 0 to 1.</figcaption>
 </figure>

 Observe how the stroke starts curving and getting fainter as we move up from 0, eventually disappearing at ~0.35.
-We don't know why the world model chose this transition, but seeing as we do not give it inputs between 0 and 1 during training, we can't really blame it for behaving this way either.
+We don't know why the world model chose this transition, but seeing as we do not give it inputs between 0 and 1 during training, we can't really say it's wrong either.
 So why does this behavior result in an untrainable agent?
 I attribute this to the flat region from 0.35-1 where the world model doesn't produce any strokes.
 My guess is that once the agent gets into a state where it predicts any value >0.35 for Jump, the stroke becomes invisible, the gradients drop to 0, and the agent gets stuck.

 We can observe the same continuous behavior to a less extreme extent for brush size and pressure (not shown).